-- 8. The ability to designate areas and to invite undertakings and public authorities to declare their intention to deploy very high capacity networks (VHCN) and/or to enhance the network capacities to at least 100 Mbps download speed are optional activities.
+- 8. BEREC has the exclusive EECC mandate to deliver on Article 22 Guidelines and the BEREC Guidelines (BoR (20) 42, BoR (21) 32 and the BEREC Guidelines on the verification of information3) constitute the unique basis for the consistent implementation of broadband mapping activities within the purposes of Article 22 EECC and other related Article 22 activities. - 9.
+The ability to designate areas and to invite undertakings and public authorities4 to declare their intention to deploy very high capacity networks (VHCN) and/or to enhance the network capacities to at least 100 Mbps download speed are optional activities.
 They give NRAs and OCAs a new tool to provide information to potential investors and thus create a more transparent environment for investment in VHCNs.
-The procedures described in the following guidelines shall help to fulfil the goals of the Article 22, parts 2,3 and 4, i.e. to give undertakings and public authorities sufficient time to thoroughly consider investments in VHCN in light of the likely competition they will face from other networks (cf. Recital 63 of the EECC). - 9.
+The procedures described in the following guidelines shall help to fulfil the goals of the Article 22, parts 2, 3 and 4, i.e. to give undertakings and public authorities sufficient time to thoroughly consider investments in VHCN in light of the likely competition they will face from other networks (cf. Recital 63 of the EECC). - 10.
 In addition to the increased transparency for potential investments, the invitation process can also provide new information for NRAs and OCAs that could be relevant in different contexts.
-According to Article 22 paragraph 5 EECC, the results of the geographical survey and any designated areas pursuant to Article 22 paragraphs 1, 2 and 3 EECC shall be taken into account by NRAs and OCAs, and local, regional and national authorities with responsibility for the allocation of public funds, for the deployment of electronic communications networks, for the design of national broadband plans, for defining coverage obligations attached to rights of use for radio spectrum and for verifying availability of services falling within the universal service obligations in their territory. - 10.
-The procedures according to Article 22 paragraphs 2 4 EECC must not be confused with state aid procedures, as Article 22 and state aid proceedings are instruments with different objectives.
-However, the information gained as a result of the invitation procedure according to Article 22 paragraph 3 EECC could be useful within a state aid context, especially if no interest in investments is expressed (see the annexed flux diagram). - 11.
-The procedure to designate areas and to invite declarations of intent to invest are broken down into a step-by-step flux diagram in the appendix of these Guidelines.
-The diagram contains the process of designating and publishing areas, the possible one or two rounds of invitations to declare interest to invest in VHCNs and concludes with the final information on the outcome of the process.
+According to Article 22 paragraph 5 EECC, the results of the geographical survey and any designated areas pursuant to Article 22 paragraphs 1, 2 and 3 EECC shall be taken into account by NRAs and OCAs, and local, regional and national authorities with responsibility for the allocation of public funds, for the deployment of electronic